thomascsigai/RubikGL/README.md

 ## Contact

-For questions or suggestions, please open an issue or contact the repository owner.
+For questions or suggestions, don't hesitate to contact me.

 ### Social Media